wangby511/System-Design-Architecture-and-Infra/design-file-system.md

 For each new incoming file, we can calculate a hash of it and compare that hash with all the hashes of the existing files to see if we already have the same file present in this account's storage.
 We prefer the **In-line de-duplication** approach instead of **Post-process de-duplication** to save network and bandwidth usage.

+## Cache

+To deal with hot files/chunks we can introduce **a cache layer for Block storage** with Least Recently Used (LRU) policy adopted.
+A high-end commercial server can have 144GB of memory; one such server can cache 36K chunks.

 ## Follow Up

 How to handle conflict between two users are modifying the same file? - First version that gets processed wins.
 The second one receives a conflict which needs to be handled manually.